 Source: Confirmed Clydesdale and Yorkshire banks forgot to renew domain name

-2. Tens of thousands of websites rely upon Sitemeter to provide tracking capabilities: April 4th, 2013 they forgot to renew their domain.
+Tens of thousands of websites rely upon Sitemeter to provide tracking capabilities: April 4th, 2013 they forgot to renew their domain.
+It’s another case similar to Techcrunch where a technology company with a digital product forgot to protect one of its main assets.

 Source: Sitemeter forgets to renew domain name